isomerpages/moe-acjc/_showcase/2025/ACJC Celebrates the Class of 2024!.md

 events like the C.B.
-Paul Science Quiz and workshops for children with autism.&nbsp; He also pursues his interest in Chinese language and culture, performing Chinese dance and coaching peers.&nbsp; Furthermore, Jun Jie demonstrates leadership through Values-In-Action projects, notably ‘Project Void Deck,’ where he supported at-risk youth.&nbsp; Across all these fields of endeavour, Jun Jie has demonstrated not just individual excellence but a consistent drive to reach out to help others in his areas of expertise.</p>
+Paul Science Quiz and workshops for children with autism.&nbsp; He also pursues his interest in Chinese language and culture, performing Chinese dance and coaching peers.&nbsp; Furthermore, Jun Jie demonstrated leadership through Values-In-Action projects, notably ‘Project Void Deck,’ where he supported at-risk youth.&nbsp; Across all these fields of endeavour, Jun Jie has demonstrated not just individual excellence but a consistent drive to reach out to help others in his areas of expertise.</p>